 Password in the build specification file (if stored locally and there is no need to share), or (in the case of doing an import or needing to secure the credentials) you can export these variables to environmental variables.
 We provide instructions for each of these cases:

-Authentication in the Spec File
+Authentication in the Singularity Build File

 You can simply specify your additional authentication parameters in the header with the labels